 When I registered keegami.com in 2007, there was only half a page of results when you Googled “Keegami”, and I owned them all.
 About 5 years later, the results ballooned to over 600.
-Now, there are close to 1000 results and even includes people who are using it for their character’s name in World of Warcraft.
-So about 2 years ago, out of some slight-anger and spite for others now using a word/name that I considered myself the father of, I purchased the .net, .org, .us, .blog, .cloud, and .xyz TLDs for Keegami.
-Unfortunately, there are now far too many TLDs for me to ever dream of owning every possible domain.
-However, I made sure I owned the most common ones!
+Now, there are close to 1000 results and even includes people who are using it for their character’s name in World of Warcraft!
+So around early 2015, out of some slight-anger and spite for others now using a word/name that I considered myself the father of, I purchased the .net, .org, and .us TLDs for Keegami.
+Unfortunately, there are now far too many TLDs for me to ever dream of owning them all, but I made sure I owned the most common ones!

 I encourage anyone to reach out to me via the contact form and to make comments on my posts.
 If you ever have any suggestions for articles to write or to share, I would be happy to hear them.
 For now, my plan is to simply blog how-to’s and other informational articles, but over time that may change.
 If I’m successful and this blog grows like I hope, then I’ll gladly add more and expand.

 -Clayton, Founder and Owner of Keegami and keegami.com